pstjvn/ts-clean-code-hapi/README.md

 The code is written with SOLID in mind and is a **demo**.

-This means that it *may* contain bugs and *does not* handle all possible edge cases.
-However the code is structured in a way that is extreamly easy to extend, test and allow for re-exposing the main functionality in different manners (i.e. CLI, cloud fn etc.)
+Тhe code is structured in a way that is extreamly easy to extend, test and allow for re-exposing the main functionality in different manners (i.e. CLI, cloud fn etc.)

-One of the main requirements was to keep in mind that the **'LeBron'** usecase is to be extended soon, thus the functionality is generalized, and instead the 'LeBron' usage is made the specific (i.e. exposed as `/` for demo).
+One of the main requirements was to keep in mind that the **'LeBron'** usecase is to be extended soon, thus the functionality is generalized, and instead the 'LeBron' usage is made the specific.

+The following URLs are exposed:

+`/ `- The main HTML
+`/lebronjames` - stats specific for lebron `/stats?search=search_term` - search for first matching player's stats

 Test were to be done with jest (ts-jest), however the time was not sufficient.
 Also no DI container was added for time restrictions, but a suitable one would be